seecr/autotest/README.rst

 History
 -------
-Autotest began, as a recalcitrant move away from the frameworks, with the following decorator above my tests:
+Selftest began, as a recalcitrant move away from the frameworks, with the following decorator above my tests:

 .. code:: python